-Chicago Criminal Defense Lawyer, James G. Dimeas, is a nationally-recognized, award-winning criminal defense lawyer with 25 years of experience handling gun cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Criminal Defense Lawyer, James Dimeas, has been recognized as a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
+Chicago Criminal Defense Lawyer, James G. Dimeas, is a nationally-recognized, award-winning criminal defense lawyer with over-27 years of experience handling gun cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Criminal Defense Lawyer, James Dimeas, was been recognized as a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
-James Dimeas has been recognized as a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
+James Dimeas was recognized as a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”

 If you are facing UUW charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can be reached anytime at 847-807-7405.
+You can speak to James Dimeas personally by calling 847-807-7405.